 Will you also buy materials externally to burn them in the biomass co-incineration plant?

-Combustion will take place in a HGG (55 MW) hot gas generator, in the process of co-incineration of waste and biomass.
+Combustion takes place in a HGG (55 MW) hot gas generator, in the process of co-incineration of waste and biomass.

-We will buy biomass and natural gas from external suppliers.
-On the other hand, the post-consumer wood whose dust will be co-incinerated will come from local wood-waste collection and processing points(Timberpak’s) run by EGGER and from selected suppliers.
+We buy biomass and natural gas from external suppliers.
+On the other hand, the post-consumer wood whose dust is co-incinerated will come from local wood-waste collection and processing points(Timberpak’s) run by EGGER and from selected suppliers.

 Does the consolidation of the application for an integrated permit extend the list of materials allowed to be incinerated?

-No. In addition to the dust generated by the production process (from the screening of the middle and top layers, from the post-consumer wood screening process, and from the treatment of post-consumer wood), HGG will use only pure biomass (a natural material from forestry) and natural gas.
+No. In addition to the dust generated by the production process (from the screening of the middle and top layers, from the post-consumer wood screening process, and from the treatment of post-consumer wood), HGG uses only pure biomass (a natural material from forestry) and natural gas.